Example C++ Execution¶

 EOF

-Now we run Verilator on our little example.
+Now we run Verilator on our little example;

-verilator -Wall --cc --exe --build sim_main.cpp our.v
+verilator --cc --exe --build -j 0 -Wall sim_main.cpp our.v

 Breaking this command down:

-to get C++ output (versus e.g. SystemC or only linting).--exe
+to get C++ output (versus e.g., SystemC, or only linting).--exe

 , along with our sim_main.cpp wrapper file, so the build will create an executable instead of only a library.--build

 so Verilator will call make itself.
 This is we don’t need to manually call make as a separate step.
-You can also write your own compile rules, and run make yourself as we show in Example SystemC Execution.)An finally, our.v which is our SystemVerilog design file.
+You can also write your own compile rules, and run make yourself as we show in Example SystemC Execution.)-j 0

 Once Verilator completes we can see the generated C++ code under the